RaghibMrz/safr_backend/README.md

 Urban Greenery:

 - uses the overpass.kumi open source API to calculate the urban greenery index using public green areas
-- normalized score is the min-max normalized urban greenery index
+- normalized score is the min-max normalized urban greenery index with population density as a normalising factor